KanishkaShrivastava07/EvolveHer/README.md

-# EvolveHer – A Personal Wellness & Period Tracking.
+# EvolveHer – A Personal Wellness & Period Tracker.

 **EvolveHer** is a simple Java application designed to help users track their menstrual cycles, monitor cycle phases, and maintain personal journals — all in one wellness companion.